wilsonvargas/ButtonCirclePlugin/README.md

-# Button Control Plugin for Xamarin.Forms
+# Button Circle Control Plugin for Xamarin.Forms

 Simple but elegant way of display circle buttons with an icon in your Xamarin.Forms projects.
 This project is based in [ImageCirclePlugin Project](https://github.com/jamesmontemagno/ImageCirclePlugin) developed by [James Montemagno](https://twitter.com/jamesmontemagno)